 Some town beaches are designated for residents only.
 This means the beach is town-owned and supposed to be reserved for the use of resident taxpayers.
 In most cases, this designation is made because these beaches are small and have very limited parking.
 Generally, "resident only" means you must have a resident/taxpayer sticker on your car to park in these areas, but there's nothing to stop you from walking or biking there.
 Please don't try to park at these beaches without a resident sticker.
 You will be ticketed and in some cases towed!

 Yes, there is such a thing.
-This issue has been and will continue to be debated, particularly in reference to shell-fishing rights.
+This issue has been and will continue to be debated, particularly about shell-fishing rights.
 Unlike most other states, waterfront property owners in Massachusetts may own the beach in front of their home to mean low tide - an imaginary line between high tide and low tide.
-This line obviously varies on various conditions.
+This line changes in various conditions.
 The phrase "mean low tide" and it's impossible to generalize with any certainty how close you should hug the waterline when passing in front of private property.
 The law reads that access across beaches is allowed for "fishing, boating, and waterfowling," so you might want to carry a fishing pole just in case.

 Many of the public beaches are alongside private beaches.
 As inviting as a nearly empty beach is, the public does not have the right to post up on a private beach.
-These beaches are usually marked with a small "no trespassing" or "private property" signs.
+These beaches are usually marked with a small "no trespassing" or "private property" sign.
 Most waterfront property owners understand the lure of the beach and, if you pass with respect, won't get upset if people walk along.
 Some of the Cape's best walks are across miles of bay beach, both public and private.